Everest Base Camp Trek: Best 14 days Itinerary, Season, and Cost

 Day 1: Arrival in Kathmandu (1300m)

-- Pick-up from Tribhuvan International Airport (TIA).
+- You will be warmly welcomed and picked up by our representative from Tribhuvan International Airport (TIA).

-- Transfer to a hotel in Thamel.
+- from the airport, you will be transferred to a hotel in Thamel.

 - Overnight in Kathmandu.